itbarunmitra1000/kids-learning-zone/README.md

 1. this site can help all kids to easily find solution and their popular learn courses.
 2. any time access and learn any subject.
-3. this website totally free for under 10 years. every week participate exam anyone/
+3. this website totally free for under 10 years. every week participate exam anyone.
+4. you can easily learning hand written with  the hand written  course.